 The delivered curriculum reflects the needs of our pupils and is tailored to meet specific needs.
 Teachers use the PSHE lessons to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions.

 PSHE is integral to the development of children’s values in order for them to become a positive citizen in a forever changing community.

 PSHE is an important part of school assemblies and collective worship were children’s spiritual, moral, social and cultural curiosity is stimulated, challenged and nurtured.

-Our RSE curriculum is planned, taught and resourced through the recommended Diocesan scheme, Journey in Love and is taught in the Summer Term each year.
+Our RSHE curriculum is planned, taught and resourced through the recommended Diocesan scheme, Ten:Ten and delivered within our PSHE sessions each half term.

 Our school values and inclusion of safeguarding within our curriculum is vital as first and foremost, we want our children to be safe and happy so that they can excel in all aspects of school life.
 Our PSHE curriculum provides them with a chance to reflect and learn about these crucial elements.

 Our children and staff value well-being, mental health and good citizenship.
 Through our curriculum, we believe that we prepare children for the next stage in their education as well as preparing them, during this vital stage of their life, for the adult world.